 This is what the brake warning light symbol looks like:

-What should I do if the warning light comes on?
+What should I do if the brake warning light comes on?

 Is it safe to drive my car when the brake warning light is on?

 This depends on how severe the issue is.
 Low fluid levels will mean that the braking system won’t be working as effectively as possible, and you could have trouble stopping the vehicle safely.
-If the handbrake isn’t fully disengaged, the constant resistance can cause damage to your vehicle’s drivetrain and could lead to a costly repair down the line.
+If the handbrake warning light is on and the handbrake isn’t fully disengaged, the constant resistance can cause damage to your vehicle’s drivetrain and could lead to a costly repair down the line.